Cuphea Growth and Care Guide

 Size and Growth Habit

 Cuphea plants are generally compact to moderately sized, with most varieties reaching 12–24 inches tall and spreading 18–36 inches wide.
 Their proportions allow them to fill space efficiently without becoming unruly or overwhelming nearby plants.
-The dense foliage creates a full, rounded appearance that looks intentional and polished in both formal and casual garden designs.
-This balance of height and width makes Cuphea easy to place in mixed plantings without crowding.
+I appreciate that balance because it allows me to layer them confidently into mixed plantings without worrying about constant correction.

 Leaves and Flowers